krishang118/HAD-SSSP/README.md

 ## Research Paper

-For detailed methodology and mathematical formulations, you may refer to the uploaded research paper `Research Paper.pdf`.
+For detailed methodology you may refer to the uploaded research paper `Research Paper.pdf`.

 ## Contributing